-By ending prices in odd numbers, customers may mistake you as a discount retailer or if you choose to discount in even numbers, they perceive you as luxurious.
+By ending prices in odd numbers, customers may mistake you for a discount retailer or if you choose to discount in even numbers, they perceive you as luxurious.
 This can be prevented as long as you carefully select the price that fits the value of your product.

 Does ProfitWell recommend odd-even pricing?

 We do…assuming the company has done all their research ahead of time.
-If your only monetization strategy is to price your products around 9s, that strategy is unlikely to be a successful one.
+If your only monetization strategy is to price your products around 9s, that pricing strategy is unlikely to be a successful one.
 There are also big differences when you price your product at $99 vs $100 (we recommend keeping it at $99).
 We think it’s best to start with a value-based pricing strategy and understand the range you should be charging.

 What was the initial reason for odd pricing?